r-koubou/ArticulationMappingFiles/README.md

 ## About the generation tool

 - If you are interested, download from [HERE](https://github.com/r-koubou/KeySwitchManager) and It is possible to edit the keyswitch database file (KeySwitches.db).
-- You can regenerate it by running the shell script `export.sh ` in `_Database` directory.

 ### License